 Although regional fractures commonly occur in subparallel sets, sets generally show variable spacing and patterns may change gradually or abruptly on both regional and local (field, interwell) scales.
-Such patterns can be documented and predicted.
-Reservoir fractures are arranged in networks that reflect the reservoir structure, the history of burial and tectonic loads that caused fracture propagation, and the evolving physical properties of the rock.
-Fracture-network interconnectivity and patterns of mineral fill within fracture networks control the size and shape of the rock volume contacted by a given borehole intersecting the network.
+Fractures are arranged in networks that reflect the reservoir structure, the history of burial and tectonic loads that caused fracture propagation, and the evolving physical properties of the rock.
+Fracturenetwork interconnectivity and patterns of mineral fill within fracture networks control the size and shape of the rock volume contacted by a given borehole intersecting the network.

 Faults are common geologic features that are a type of reservoir heterogeneity occurring in tight gas sandstones in a wide spectrum of sizes.
 Whereas large faults can compartmentalize reservoirs by juxtaposing reservoir and nonreservoir rocks, small faults may also be barriers to fluid flow as a result of grain breakage and porosity reduction, even where faults produce sandstone-on-sandstone contacts.
-Normal faults are common features of many Gulf Basin reservoirs such as the Lobo Wilcox and Vicksburg.
-Reverse faults occur locally in some sandstones adjacent to the Cordilleran thrust belt, such as the Frontier and Mesaverde, and strike-slip faults are possibly features of some Abo reservoirs.
+Normal faults are common features of many Gulf Basin reservoirs such as the Lobo Wilcox and Vicksburg, and reverse and strike-slip faults are present in other plays.
 Data on faults in a given reservoir are commonly incomplete and affected by sampling bias.
-Short faults with small throw are generally invisible on seismic lines, and data from infill wells, where available, is seldom adequate to illuminate fault patterns in areas distant from these wells.
+Faults with substantial throw are generally invisible on seismic lines, but data from infill wells, where available, is seldom adequate to illuminate fault patterns in areas distant from these wells.